roymacdonald/ofxSoundObjects/README.md

 it means that the audio data from  soundObject1 (and processed if so) is sent soundObject2, so the latter processes it and sends it to whatever it is connected to.

-You can connect an ofxSoundObject directly to an ofSoundStream output, so your sound goes out to your sound device. to make so you need to do once:
+You can connect an ofxSoundObject directly to an ofSoundStream output, so your sound goes out to your sound device.

     soundStream.setOutput(soundObject);